acdh-oeaw/apis-core-rdf/docs/source/configuration.md

 [apis_core.apis_entities.models.create_default_uri][] is triggered that tries to generate a canonical URI for the entity.
 The signal can be disabled by setting the `CREATE_DEFAULT_URI` setting to `False`.
-If the signal runs, it creates the canoncical URI from two parts.
+If the signal runs, it creates the canonical URI from two parts.
 The first part comes from the `APIS_BASE_URI` setting.
 The second part comes from the reverse route of `GetEntityGenericRoot` if that exists.
-If not, it uses the the reverse route of `apis_core:GetEntityGeneric`, which is defined in [apis_core.urls][] and defaults to
+If not, it uses the reverse route of `apis_core:GetEntityGeneric`, which is defined in [apis_core.urls][] and defaults to
 `/entity/{pk}`.
 If the value of `APIS_BASE_URI` changes and urls